jamesesguerra/vault/dotnet/1 - CLR.md

 If an object survives the first mark-and-sweep pass through of the GC, it moves up to a next generation.
 Generations include 0, 1, 2, where each increasing generation gets checked for GC less often.
 There is also a large objects heap where objects greater than 85kb gets placed in immediately, and are pinned in memory so it won't be defragmented as this would be expensive.

 A memory leak happens when some piece of memory isn't being cleaned up, even if the object occupying it is no longer in use, therefore no other object can occupy it.

+### Dispose
+The 2 types of resources are **managed** and **unmanaged**.
+Managed resources are managed by the CLR, and most resources are managed.
+They're resources that are known by the GC, and so we don't need to worry about cleaning them up since it's done automatically.
+On the other hand, unmanaged resources are not known by the CLR and so it's unable to manage them.
+Resources like these include DB and network connections, as well as file handlers.
+Because they aren't managed, it's up to developers to dispose them themselves.

+The `Dispose` method is used to free up unmanaged resources.
+To implement this method, implement the `IDisposable` interface on the class that has unmanaged resources